-This section outlines the sampling process used during the 2020 Rhode Island Health Insurance Survey.
-The sampling process consisted of two stages with sampling strata designed to gather representative data statewide and to specifically target lower income, African American, Asian, and Hispanic residents.
+This section outlines the sampling process used during the 2022 Rhode Island Health Information Survey.
+The sampling process consisted of two stages with sampling strata designed to gather representative data statewide and to specifically target lower income, African American, Asian, and Hispanic residents as well as households with young children.